TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Workspaces/Index.rst

          Versioning Preview Overlay.

          Generally ALWAYS used when records are selected based on uid or pid.
-         If records are selected on other fields than uid or pid (e.g. "email = ....") then usage might produce undesired results and that should be evaluated on individual basis.
+         If records are selected on other fields than uid or pid (for example "email = ....") then usage might produce undesired results and that should be evaluated on individual basis.